-- 1. Contacting parents or a relative - 2.
-Seeking legal advice - 3.
-Seeking personal counseling (always recommended) - 4.
-Pursuing legal action against the perpetrator - 5.
-Pursuing disciplinary action through the College - 6.
-Requesting that no further action be taken - 7.
-Requesting further information about the College's policy and procedures for addressing this type of conduct - 8.
-Requesting further information about available resources - O. Bad Faith Reports - 1.
-While the College encourages all good faith reports of concerns, the College has the responsibility to balance the rights of all parties.
-Therefore, if the College's investigation reveals that a complaint was knowingly false, the complaint will be dismissed and the person who filed the knowingly false complaint may be subject to discipline. - P. Other Matters Related to the Investigation of a Report - 1.
-Implementing Supportive Measures After a Report has been Filed. - a.
+O. Other Matters Related to the Investigation of a Report

+- Implementing Supportive Measures After a Report has been Filed - i.
 The College will provide supportive measures to the complainant party involved in the alleged incident whether the complainant decides to proceed with a formal complaint.
-Supportive measures are individualized services reasonably available that are non- punitive, non-disciplinary, and not unreasonably burdensome to the respondent party while designed to ensure equal educational access, protect safety, and/or deter sexual harassment.
-This may include counseling services, deadline extensions, modifications to work or class schedules, campus escorts, change in housing assignment, increased security monitoring, or mutual restrictions on contact. - b.
-Requests to change an academic, living, dining, transportation, or work situation, or for any other supportive measure (such as a no-contact order), should be made to the Title IX Coordinator.
+Supportive measures are individualized services reasonably available that are non-punitive, non-disciplinary, and not unreasonably burdensome to the respondent party while designed to ensure equal educational access, protect safety, and/or deter sexual harassment.
+This may include counseling services, deadline extensions, modifications to work or class schedules, campus escorts, change in housing assignment, increased security monitoring, or mutual restrictions on contact.

+- ii.
+Requests to change an academic, living, dining, transportation, or work situation, or for any other supportive measure (such as a no-contact order), should be madeto the Title IX Coordinator.
 In the event such a measure is implemented, the College will maintain it as confidential to the extent that maintaining confidentiality would not impair the College's ability to provide it.
-The Title IX Coordinator will communicate with each party throughout the investigation to ensure supportive measures remain necessary and effective. - 2.
-If a complainant has obtained an ex parte order of protection, full order of protection, or any other temporary restraining order or no contact order against the alleged perpetrator from a criminal, civil, or tribal court, the complainant should provide such information to the Title IX Coordinator and MC Campus Safety.
+The Title IX Coordinator will communicate with each party throughout the investigation to ensure supportive measures remain necessary and effective. - If a complainant has obtained an ex parte order of protection, full order of protection, or any other temporary restraining order or no contact order against the alleged perpetrator from a criminal, civil, or tribal court, the complainant should provide suchinformation to the Title IX Coordinator and MC Campus Safety.
 The College, in conjunction with Methodist Security, will take all reasonable and legal action to implement the order.

-- Q. Investigation and Confidentiality - All reported concerns will be promptly and thoroughly investigated in accordance with the Grievance Procedures, and the College will take disciplinary action where appropriate.
-The College will make reasonable and appropriate efforts to preserve an individual's privacy and protect the confidentiality of information when investigating and resolving a complaint.
-While the College cannot guarantee confidentiality, the College will not disclose the identity of the complainant or respondent, except as necessary to resolve the complaint or to implement supportive measures or when provided by State or federal law. - 2.
-In the event a complainant requests to remain anonymous or chooses not to file a formal complaint, the College will typically not investigate the allegation.
-However, the College reserves the right to initiate an investigation despite a complainant's request for confidentiality in limited circumstances involving serious or repeated conduct or where the alleged perpetrator may pose a continuing threat to the College community. - 3.
-Note that certain types of sexual misconduct are considered crimes for which the College must disclose crime statistics in its Annual Security Report that is provided to the campus community and available to the public.
-These disclosures will be made without including personally identifying information.
+P. Investigation and Confidentiality

+- All reported concerns will be promptly and thoroughly investigated in accordance with the Grievance Procedures, and the College will take disciplinary action where appropriate.
+The College will make reasonable and appropriate efforts to preserve anindividual's privacy and protect the confidentiality of information when investigating and resolving a complaint.
+While the College cannot guarantee confidentiality, the College will not disclose the identity of the complainant or respondent, except as necessary to resolve the complaint or to implement supportive measures or when provided by State or federal law. - In the event a complainant requests to remain anonymous or chooses not to file a formal complaint, the College will typically not investigate the allegation.
+However, the College reserves the right to initiate an investigation despite a complainant's request for confidentiality in limited circumstances involving serious or repeated conduct or where the alleged perpetrator may pose a continuing threat to the College community. - Note that certain types of sexual misconduct are considered crimes for which the College must disclose crime statistics in its Annual Security Report that is provided to the campus community and available to the public.
+These disclosures will be madewithout including personally identifying information.

-R. Resolution
+Q. Resolution

-- 1. If a reported concern is found to be substantiated, the College will take appropriate corrective and remedial action to prevent the recurrence of the conduct and correct its discriminatory effects. - 2.
-Students and employees found to be in violation of this policy will be subject to discipline up to and including mandatory training, written reprimand, probation, suspension, demotion, termination, or expulsion.
+If a reported concern is found to be substantiated, the College will take appropriate corrective and remedial action to prevent the recurrence of the conduct and correct its discriminatory effects.
+Students and employees found to be in violation of this policy willbe subject to discipline up to and including mandatory training, written reprimand, probation, suspension, demotion, termination, or expulsion.
 Affiliates and program participants may be removed from College programs and/or prevented from returning to campus.
 Remedial steps may also include counseling, academic, living, dining, transportation, or work accommodations, separation of the parties, and training for the respondent and other persons.